Mc-Zen/tidy/docs/tidy-guide.typ

 = Introduction

-You can easily feed *tidy* your in-code documented source files and get beautiful documentation of all your functions and variables printed out. // Enjoy features like type annotations, links to other documented definitions and arbitrary formatting within function and parameter descriptions.
-Let's get started.
+You can easily feed *tidy* your in-code documented source files and get beautiful documentation of all your functions and variables printed out.
 The main features are:
 - Type annotations,
 - seamless cross references,